nitzanhen/nitzanhen/README.md

 Currently studying towards an M.Sc. in Mathematics at the Hebrew University of Jerusalem.

 #### 🌱 Current focus
-- [rhode](https://github.com/nitzanhen/rhode-releases), a knowledge-building companion app for mathematicians.
+- [rhode](https://github.com/nitzanhen/rhode-releases), a knowledge-building companion for mathematicians.
-  This is a desktop app built with Electon, TypeScript, React and CodeMirror.
+This project is still in early stages - I have huge aspirations for it.

 #### 🚀 Notable Projects
 - [agrippa](https://github.com/nitzanhen/agrippa), a CLI for generating front-end component boilerplate automatically.